tuehellstern/presentations/ocdsb.md

 Yes Keanu.
 Woah indeed.

 ---

+Forget about essays.

+---

+Ask 'how this form enables/constrains different modes of knowing'

+---

+Games teach only how to play the game.

+---

+Make it a good one.

+---

 <div align="left">
 **Classroom**

 <br>
 `>`you are standing in a small classroom.
 There is a **computer** here.
 Students are staring at you.
 <br>

 Exits are: OUT
 </div>